awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Configuring Snapshots \(AWS SDKs\)<a name="es-createdomain-configure-snapshots-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all the actions that are defined in the Amazon ES Configuration API Reference\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions that are defined in the [Amazon ES Configuration API Reference](es-configuration-api.md)\.
 This includes the `--snapshots-options` parameter for `UpdateElasticsearchDomainConfig`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ## Configuring Advanced Options<a name="es-createdomain-configure-advanced-options"></a>

 Use advanced options to configure the following:

 **rest\.action\.multi\.allow\_explicit**
 Specifies whether explicit references to indices are allowed inside the body of HTTP requests\.
 Setting this property to false prevents users from bypassing access control for subresources\.
 By default, the value is true\.
-For more information, see [URL\-based access control](https://www.elastic.co/guide/en/elasticsearch/reference/current/url-access-control.html) and [[ERROR] BAD/MISSING LINK TEXT](es-ac.md#es-ac-advanced)\.
+For more information, see [URL\-based access control](https://www.elastic.co/guide/en/elasticsearch/reference/current/url-access-control.html) and [Advanced Options and API Considerations](es-ac.md#es-ac-advanced)\.

 **indices\.fielddata\.cache\.size**
 Specifies the percentage of Java heap space that is allocated to field data\.
 By default, this setting is unbounded\.